ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ___

-## I have two samples of 1-d data.
-Do they come from the same distribution?
+### Determining if two measured datasets came from the same distribution.

 If we first assume that the two distributions are both normal (gaussian) distributions, then there are a variety of tests we can employ, depending on further assumptions

-#### If we assume they are Guassian random variables and that their underlying distributions have the same variance (but possibly different means)
+*** I have two datasets of continuous data, and I assume that they are both drawn from gaussian distributions and those distributions have the same mean, which is unknown to me.
+I want to determine if the two gaussian distributions have the same mean.***

 This can be solved by performing a t-test.